crisweber2600/animated-guide/README.md

 `GraphScanner` retrieves drive items and converts them to `FileItem` records for detection.
 `GraphDriveService` exposes methods that call the Graph API directly and reads the `quickXorHash` value for each file.
+Delete the cached authentication files in `~/.azure` if you need to reauthenticate with different credentials.
+You can pass a custom callback to `GraphClientFactory.Create` if you need to modify the device-code sign-in message or log additional details.

 ## Graph Linking
 `GraphLinkService` replaces smaller copies with Graph shortcuts.
 It calls a